-The Whatcom County Council uses the Hearing Examiner system to help the council hear, evaluate and decide on land use and development proposals.
-This guide outlines that system in order to foster public participation.
+The Whatcom County Council uses the Hearing Examiner system to help the council hear, evaluate, and decide on land use issues, disputes, and development proposals.
+This guide outlines that system in order to foster public understanding and participation.

 The Hearing Examiner System

-The Whatcom County Council delegates to the Hearing Examiner the task of taking evidence at a hearing on land use matters.
-The Hearing Examiner decides on zoning and shoreline conditional use permits and variances, shoreline substantial development permits, preliminary plats, appeals from county determinations of whether a project requires an environmental impact statement, and appeals of county administrative determinations involving the various land use regulatory codes and policies of the county, including the Shoreline Management Program.
+The Whatcom County Council delegates to the Hearing Examiner the task of taking evidence at hearings on land use matters.
+The Hearing Examiner makes decisions regarding zoning, shoreline conditional use permits, variances, shoreline substantial development permits, preliminary plats, appeals from county determinations of whether a project requires an environmental impact statement, and appeals of county administrative determinations involving the various land use regulatory codes and policies of the county, including the Shoreline Management Program.

-The Hearing Examiner recommends action to the County Council on major development permits and planned unit developments.
-The County Council remains the final decision-maker either after a recommendation by the Hearing Examiner or by deciding on appeals from the Hearing Examiner´s decision.
+The Hearing Examiner recommends action to the County Council on major development permits, development agreements, and planned unit developments.
+The County Council is the final decision-maker after a recommendation by the Hearing Examiner on these matters.

-A key distinction to the user of the system is to notice that the Hearing Examiner has no authority in any matter that requires a legislative action.
-Zoning and comprehensive planning matters are processed by the Planning Commission.
+The Hearing Examiner has no authority in any matter that requires a legislative action.
+Zoning changes and comprehensive planning matters are processed by the Planning Commission.

 Hearings are public, and you may attend other hearings in advance of your own.
 A combination of such advance attendance and a review of this guide and the Business Rules can make your participation at your own hearing more effective.